Quickback Docs

 • Deployment scriptsnpm run deploy for Cloudflare via wrangler

-The empty template includes only:
+The blank template includes only:

 • quickback.config.ts